Multi-Task Learning in Natural Language Processing: An Overview: Optimization for MTL Models

 \subsection{Task Scheduling}

-Task scheduling determines the order of tasks in which an MTL model is trained.
-A naive way is to train all tasks together.
-For example, \cite{zxwj17} takes this way to train an MTL model, where data batches are organized as four-dimensional tensors of size \(N\times M\times T\times d\), where \(N\) denotes the number of samples, \(M\) denotes the number of tasks, \(T\) denotes sequence length, and \(d\) represents embedding dimensions.
-Similarly, \cite{zh19} puts labeled data and unlabeled data together to form a batch and \cite{xlz19} learns the dependency parsing and semantic role labeling tasks together.
-In the case of auxiliary MTL, \cite{as17} trains the primary task and one of the auxiliary tasks together at each step.
-Conversely, \cite{sxzcy20} trains one of the primary tasks and the auxiliary task together and shuffles between the two primary tasks.
+Task scheduling determines the order of tasks on which an MTL model is trained.
+A naive way is to train all tasks together. \citet{zxwj17} take this way to train an MTL model, where data batches are organized as four-dimensional tensors of size \(N\times M\times T\times d\), where \(N\) denotes the number of samples, \(M\) denotes the number of tasks, \(T\) denotes sequence length, and \(d\) represents embedding dimensions.
+Similarly, \citet{zh19} put labeled data and unlabeled data together to form a batch and \citet{xlz19} learn the dependency parsing and semantic role labeling tasks together.
+In the case of auxiliary MTL, \citet{as17} train the primary task and one of the auxiliary tasks together at each step.
+Conversely, \citet{sxzcy20} train one of the primary tasks and the auxiliary task together and shuffles between the two primary tasks.

 Alternatively, we can train an MTL model on different tasks at different steps.
-Similar to the data sampling in Section \ref{sec:orge551827}, we can assign a task sampling weight \(r_t\) for task \(t\), which is also called mixing ratio, to control the frequency of data batches from task \(t\).
+Similar to data sampling techniques, we can assign a task sampling weight \(r_t\) for task \(t\), which is also called mixing ratio, to control the frequency of data batches from task \(t\).
 The most common task scheduling technique is to shuffle between different tasks \cite{cw08,llsvk16,bs16,sg16,llzs16,pb17,stbp18,mthma18,gpb18b,scn18,mtdnd18,pcks18,ftl19,hlnd19,swr19,glzolzzdc19,tzwx19,jgkch20,rboc20}, either randomly or according to a pre-defined schedule.
 While random shuffling is widely adopted, introducing more heuristics into scheduling could help further improving the performance of MTL models.
-For example, according to the similarity between each task and the primary task in a multi-lingual multi-task scenario, \cite{lysj18} defines \(r_t\) as
+For example, according to the similarity between each task and the primary task in a multilingual multi-task scenario, \citet{lysj18} define \(r_t\) as

 where \(\mu_t\) or \(\zeta_t\) is set to \(1\) if the corresponding task or language is the same as the primary task and $0.1$ otherwise.